DanPorter/Dans_Diffraction/README.md

 ### Magnetic Structrues
+*Magnetic structures and scattering are currently in development and shouldn't be treated as accurate!*

 Simple magnetic structures can be loaded from magnetic cif (*.mcif) files.
 Magnetic moments are stored for each atom as a vector.
 The crystal object has a seperate set of magnetic symmetry operations.
 Symmetry operations from the tables of magnetic spacegroups can also be loaded.